elementary/accounts/DEVELOPMENT.md

 You can view the site at [`localhost:4000`](http://localhost:4000).

-**NOTE** If you make any changes to elixir dependencies or node dependencies, you will need to rebuild the FlatpakAuth image with `docker-compose build flatpak_auth`.
+**NOTE** If you make any changes to elixir dependencies or node dependencies, you will need to rebuild the Accounts image with `docker-compose build accounts`.
 Everything else should be hot code reloaded.

 ### Helpful tips